Home Lessons Tutorials Links Books About Us Site Map

 One of his most famous speeches was at the Berlin Wall on June 12, 1987.
 He demanded "Mr Gorbachev, tear down this wall!"

-Ronald Regan Presidential Library.
+Ronald Regain Presidential Library.

 (Click for larger image.)